PostState/Sputnik-App-Chain/README.md

 A few years ago we created Sputnik Network Bot - a bot for sending and receiving tips in crypto on Telegram and Twitter

-Also, Sputnik Network Bot allows for P2P-exchange between users
+Sputnik Network Bot allows for P2P-exchange between users

 - [Web page](https://sputnik.exchange/)
 - [Telegram bot](https://t.me/SputnikNetworkBot)